 Linked inTwitter

-The 52:52:52 project, launching both on this site and on social media in early 2024 will help you address 52 issues with 52 responses over 52 weeks.
+The 52:52:52 project, launching on this site and on social media in 2025, will help you address 52 issues with 52 responses over 52 weeks.

-A Mundane Comedy is Dominic Kelleher's new book, which will be published in mid 2024.
+A Mundane Comedy is Dom Kelleher's new book, which will be published in 2025.
 The introduction is available here and further extracts will appear on this site and on social media in the coming months.

 Halcyon Imagines

-What's Changing? - Empathy
+What's Changing? - Slowness

-Halcyon Imagines 22 January 2024
+Halcyon Imagines 6 January 2025

-Please see below selected recent empathy-related change.
+Please see below selected recent slowness-related change.

 See also: